microsoft/FluidFramework/docs/content/docs/get-started/examples.md

 Fluid Framework to take an existing project and make it collaborative.
 This example also demonstrates how to build an app that supports real-time updates in a rich text editor.

-Try out Draft.js in our [Playground](/playground/?path=/docs/react-demos-draft-js--demo).
+Try out Draft.js in the [Playground](/playground/?path=/docs/react-demos-draft-js--demo).

 ## Brainstorming